Circle of Life

 Children will develop an understanding of the importance of water in our lives and an appreciation of how it affects different societies and economies.
 The final outcome of this topic will be to develop a campaign to conserve water, both at school and in the wider community.

 The children will be able to explain the erosional and depositional features formed by the movements of rivers i.e. valleys, waterfalls, meanders and deltas.
 They will also be able to identify these features from photographs and be able to identify where within the river system they will be found.
 The children will also investigate how our rivers are under threat from pollution and exploitation.
-In Literacy, pupils will create their own advertising campaign to persuade tourists to visit Stoke Bruerne.
-In Numeracy the children will be collecting data for their campaigns, including: how many visitors Stoke Bruerne had last year.
+In Literacy, pupils will create their own adventure story based on the book, Kensuke’s Kingdom.

 In Science, pupils will investigate the water cycle and understand the processes of evaporation, condensation (cloud formation) and rainfall (precipitation).

-Fabulous finish; Mantle of the Expert activity in which children use their knowledge to solve a problem.
-They will become expert rapid response teams who will advise a community on how to deal with a severe flood.
+WOW day—Mantle of the Expert activity in which children use their knowledge to solve a problem.